junomation/ChatGPTHistoryLocalBackUp/README.md

 To load a Chrome extension that you have on your local drive, you would need to enable "developer mode" in the Chrome browser first.
 Here are the steps:

+You can download the zip at https://github.com/NapaNova/ChatGPTHistoryLocalBackUp/raw/main/ChatGPTHistoryLocalBackUp.zip and extract it a local folder.

+or

 clone this repostiory ```git clone https://github.com/NapaNova/ChatGPTHistoryLocalBackUp.git```

+And remember this folder path for later use when you need to load up the actual extension into chrome.

 Open the Chrome browser on your computer.
 Go to the Chrome menu by clicking on the three dots in the top-right corner of the browser window.